10 points about rani laxmi bai

 What Were the Works of Rani Lakshmi Bai as a Ruler?

 Rani Jhansi Lakshmi Bai took control of Jhansi after the death of his husband.
-She had taken certain welfares policies like the abolition of Sati and training women for self-defense.
+She had taken specific welfare policies like the abolition of Sati and training women for self-defense.
 Never left her Jhansi and its people alone and surrendered her whole life with a dedication to protect it.
-She tried to bring reforms in the fields of agriculture, infrastructure, and administration.
+She tried to bring reforms in agriculture, infrastructure, and administration.
 Her leadership on the battlefield was magnificent.

 Rani Lakshmi Bai: Women’s Empowerment Symbol